CSCI 323 Modeling and Simulation Syllabus

 Textbooks:

-The required texts for this course are:
+The required text for this course is:

 Reading list/Additional resources: